USSR (part 1)

 Stalin’s purges

-Joseph Stalin From 1922 to 1936, Armenia formed part of the Transcaucasian Soviet Federal Socialist Republic, consisting of Armenia, Georgia and Azerbaijan.
-The new Constitution of the USSR adopted in 1936 dissolved the Transcaucasian Republic.
-Armenia became one of 15 Soviet Socialist Republics.
-Like the other Republics, Armenia was governed by the Central Committee of the Republican Communist Party.
-The 1st Secretaries of the Party were appointed from Moscow.
+From 1922 to 1936, Armenia was incorporated into the Transcaucasian Soviet Federative Socialist Republic, together with Georgia and Azerbaijan.
+The USSR Constitution of 1936 dissolved the federation, and Armenia became one of the fifteen Soviet Socialist Republics.
+Like all Soviet republics, it was governed by the Republican Communist Party, whose First Secretaries were appointed directly from Moscow.

 Great Armenian poet Eghishe Charents was arrested and executed during Stalin’s purges.